Ninjas in Pyjamas (DOJO) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Ninjas in Pyjamas Historical Price

-According to the latest data gathered on Ninjas in Pyjamas live price page, the current price of Ninjas in Pyjamas is 0.183803USD.
+According to the latest data gathered on Ninjas in Pyjamas live price page, the current price of Ninjas in Pyjamas is 0.174913USD.
 The circulating supply of Ninjas in Pyjamas(DOJO) is

 In the past 24 hours, Ninjas in Pyjamas has shown a price movement of